go101/go101/pages/generics/555-type-constraints-and-parameters.md

 and could be used in a generic type specificaiton or a generic function/method declaration.
 Each type parameter is a distinct named type.

-Since Go 1.18, types in Go could be categorized in two categories:
+Since Go 1.18, value types in Go could be categorized in two categories:

 * type parameter types: the types declared in type parameter lists.
 * ordinary types: the types not declared in type parameter lists.